 St. Lawrence Market

-We started the first day of our Toronto weekend at St. Lawrence Market.
+We started the first day of our weekend in Toronto at St. Lawrence Market.
 Primarily a food market, there are several places to grab a bite to eat.
 The most famous is probably the Carousel Bakery for their Peameal Bacon Sandwich.
-It was very similar to the bacon butty in the UK; thick pieces of salty bacon on a soft bun.
+Similar to the bacon butty in the UK, it consists of thick pieces of salty bacon on a soft bun.

 Exploring Toronto On Foot